kieker-monitoring/SustainKiekerHackathon/README.md

    export PYTHONPATH=/path/to/hackathon-repo/python:$PYTHONPATH
    ```

-1. Instrument all python files of the target software.
+1. Instrument all python files of the target software using [`instrument-py.sh`](tools/instrument-py.sh)

    ```bash
    # Run inside the target software repository: